-When a character is Faking the Dead (or is believed to be dead for one reason or another) only to reveal themselves to be alive and well, this goes in one of three ways.
+When a character is believed to be dead for one reason or another only to reveal themselves to be alive and well, this goes in one of three ways.
 Either they are relieved that they are not dead, angry that they had to mourn them over nothing or (in a world of idiots or crazy people) everyone takes the Arkham's Razor approach and assume that they came back from the dead and intend to crack open their skulls and partake the gooey contents within.
 Vengeful Ghosts, ghouls, zombies, werewolves (if they looked like they were mauled half to death), Stringy-Haired Ghost Girls, any supernatural affliction to the body is acceptable.

-It is especially bad when a Zombie Apocalypse is going around and the only way to survive is to Pretend We're Dead, so convincing your fellow survivors that you just Just Woke Up That Way without getting a bean-sized hunk of lead through your kidneys specially delivered from one of your fellow survivors is much harder to sell.
+It is especially bad when a Zombie Apocalypse is going around, so convincing your fellow survivors that you're alive without getting a bean-sized hunk of lead through your kidneys is much harder to sell.

 Compare to Actually Not a Vampire, Mistaken for Aliens, Mistaken for Dying and Reports of My Death Were Greatly Exaggerated.
 Contrast with Technically Living Zombie and Not a Zombie.
 An inversion of Mistaken for Afterlife.
 See also Mistaken for Murderer, Mistaken for Own Murderer, Not Using the "Z" Word and Totally Not a Werewolf.